kelseyhightower/standalone-kubelet-tutorial/README.md

 # Standalone Kubelet Tutorial

 This tutorial will guide you through running the Kubernetes Kubelet in standalone mode.
+You will also deploy an application using a static pod, test it, then upgrade the application.

 ## Compute Instance